 This refers to customers and/or deposits covered by the deposit guarantee scheme within the meaning of the applicable regulations.

 Environmental, social and governance (ESG) criteria are the three central factors in measuring the sustainability and ethical impact of an investment in a company or economic area.

 These criteria help to determine a company’s societal contribution and to enlarge and enrich the analysis of future financial performance of companies (return and risk).

 European Economic Area (EEA)

-As of 12 April 2014, the European Economic Area consisted of the 28 EU countries and three EFTA countries: Germany, Austria, Belgium, Bulgaria, Cyprus, Croatia, Denmark, Spain, Estonia, Finland, France, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Czech Republic, Romania, United Kingdom, Slovakia, Slovenia, Sweden, Iceland (EFTA), Norway (EFTA) and Liechtenstein (EFTA).
+As of 1 January 2021, the European Economic Area consisted of the 27 EU countries and three EFTA countries: Germany, Austria, Belgium, Bulgaria, Cyprus, Croatia, Denmark, Spain, Estonia, Finland, France, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Czech Republic, Romania, Slovakia, Slovenia, Sweden, Iceland (EFTA), Norway (EFTA) and Liechtenstein (EFTA).

 The excess, or deductible, is the initial amount of damage not paid by the insurer when paying compensation.